Enhancing Generative Networks for Chest Anomaly Localization through Automatic Registration-Based Unpaired-to-Pseudo-Paired Training Data Translation: Introduction

 The proposed IT-PRBA has a unique and reversible registration without requiring DL network training and generates a coordinate transformation map (i.e., the lung image of a moving patient is fit to a fixed lung region) using only a fixed lung mask.
 As the proposed registration generates a pseudo-paired (i.e., moving/fixed) dataset with only moving images without applying DL, we call it DL-free pseudo-pair registration (DLF-PR).
 IT-DPRBA extends IT-PRBA through DL-based registration using a paired dataset obtained by DLF-PR, whereas trained registration instead of DLF-PR is used in IT-PRBA.
 The DL-based method is called DL-based pseudo-paired registration (DL-PR).
-Unlike existing DL-based registration techniques that simply learn an unpaired dataset \citep{balakrishnan2019voxelmorph,hoffmann2021synthmorph}, the registration in the proposed IT-DPRBA learns a virtual and reasonable paired dataset.
+Unlike existing DL-based registration techniques that simply learn an unpaired dataset \cite{balakrishnan2019voxelmorph,hoffmann2021synthmorph}, the registration in the proposed IT-DPRBA learns a virtual and reasonable paired dataset.
 This is because the obtained pseudo-paired dataset is less affected by artifacts owing to variations in an unpaired dataset, thereby facilitating finetuning of detailed deformable positions under a virtual and reasonable paired domain in a registration network.
 The advanced DLF-PR and DL-PR allow GAN-IT to learn relations between abnormal and normal data in a unified domain.
-Therefore, regions corresponding to diseases in CXR lung images can be easily learned even with a small training set.

 In IT-PRBA and IT-DPRBA, we introduce bilaterally symmetrical data augmentation (BA), which further improves the performance of GAN-IT for AL-CXR by addressing data imbalance in CXR images containing left/right lung lesions.
 BA converts an image of the left (right) lung into that of the right (left) lung at the pixel level in the standardized/registered domain.
 It effectively augments disease data by creating a hypothetical patient with a disease on the other side from a patient with a disease in only one of the left and right lungs.
 BA is easily implemented owing to the reversible nature of the proposed registration techniques.